Jitensid/Mini-Instagram/README.md

 This is my web development project where I have used Django framework for the backend and for implementing chatting functionality I have integrated Django Channels.
 Frontend of the website is developed using HTML, CSS , BOOTSTRAP and JS.

-# Feel free to issue any bug!!!
+# Feel free to issue any bug or error

 # Major Packages Used in this Project :